eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 ### Milestone #2

 Time to test our server!
 Compile and start `tcp_server.c` in a terminal.
-You should get the following message:
+We should get the following message:

 ```bash
 [INFO] Server listening on port 8080